LidkeLab/smite/MATLAB/+smi_core/@FRC/README.md

       .../FRCresolution_software/matlabdistribution/FRCresolutionfunctions
 ```
    where often ... = /Documents/MATLAB.
 In the FRCresolutionfunctions, copy
-   smooth.m from the MATLAB Curve Fitting Toolbox into cfsmooth.m .
+   smooth.m from the MATLAB Curve Fitting Toolbox into cfsmooth.m.
 For
    example, look in
 ```
       MATLAB_DISTRIBUTION/toolbox/curvefit/curvefit/smooth.m